• Skip to main content

 1. Standards

-We all know that organizations like IEEE, ISO etc. has lined-up a lot up software engineering standards which should be imposed by the customer and even embraced by software engineers while developing software.
+We all know that organizations like IEEE, ISO etc., have lined up a lot of software engineering standards which should be imposed by the customer and even embraced by software engineers while developing software.

 SQA team must ensure that standards established by the authorized organization are followed by the software engineers.